CodeArcade/System-Irrelevant/Dialogue.md

 "Hello.
 Its vlad.
 From IT.
 You ever think about salamanders?
 The teenzy tiny crocodiles that don't hurt you?
 Back home we call it саламандра.
 I like the name. it really fits.
 Anyway, do you need any?
 I bought 20, but is too many.
 I will send you picture later."

+### Car Alarms

+"Hello.
+It is vlad talking.
+Have you noticed that nobody hears car alarm and thinks 'Oh.
+Car is being stolen'.
+They only think 'I hope car gets stolen faster, sound is annoying'.
+So anyway...
+You need car?"

 ### Vlad wants to help you

 "Hello. vlad from IT.
 Everything alright?
 Is Mike bothering you?
 Don't worry, I got you.
 Don't say word.
 I will make it stop. do svidaniya".